jackabox/old.jackwhiting.co.uk/about.md

 - wordpress
 - shopify
 ---
-Hello, my name is Jack Whiting, a 24-year-old Product and Web Designer.
+Hello, my name is Jack Whiting, a 25-year-old Web Designer & Developer.
 Currently based in Nottingham, United Kingdom.
-I work for Adtrak but I am also available for freelance work.
+I am <a href="{{ site.url }}/contact" title="Contact Me for Work">available for freelance consultancy</a> on Websites & Web Applications.

-I take pride in building custom solutions which solve an individual or companies problem.
+I take pride in building custom solutions which solve real world problems.
 The majority of my time is spent between agency work, freelancing and side projects.
-I pride myself on building websites which function well, have great design, simplicity and speed.
-I use WordPress, Laravel and Shopify to build easily accessible websites.
+I build websites and applications which function, have great design, and provide simplicity and speed to the user.
+I use WordPress, Laravel and Shopify to provide the right solution for your project.